Free community testing for COVID-19 continues

 The Richmond and Henrico health districts are offering free vaccines for COVID-19 and more at the following locations:

 New COVID-19 boosters, updated to better protect against the latest variants of the virus, are now available.
-The new Pfizer booster is approved for those aged 12 and up, while the new Moderna booster is for those age 18 and older.
+The new Pfizer booster is approved for ages 12 and up, while the new Moderna booster is for ages 18 and older.

-The Richmond and Henrico Health Districts are now offering bivalent Pfizer and Moderna boosters to children between the ages of 5 and 11 in clinics in the near future.
+The Richmond and Henrico Health Districts also offer bivalent Pfizer and Moderna boosters to children between the ages of 5 and 11.
 Children in this age range will be eligible after at least two months since their last vaccine dose.